-22.1. iSTOXX USA WEAK BALANCE SHEET EX UTILITIES AND FINANCIALS INDEX
+22.1.
+ISTOXX USA WEAK BALANCE SHEET EX UTILITIES AND FINANCIALS INDEX

 The index represents US companies from the STOXX Global 1800 Index with an Altman-Z Score below 2.4 over the last three years.
-Additional liquidity screenings and sector exclusions (Utilities and Financials) are applied.
+Additional liquidity screenings and sector exclusions (Utilities and Financials.
+Effective up until September 2020 review, identified by ICB codes 7000, 8000 and 8600.
+Effective with September 2020 review, identified by ICB Industry codes 65, 30 and 35) are applied.
 All constituents are weighted by free-float market capitalization.

-Universe: All US securities from the STOXX Global 1800 Index excluding ICB industries Utilities and Financials.
+Universe: All US securities from the STOXX Global 1800 Index excluding ICB industries Utilities and Financials (Effective up until September 2020 review, identified by ICB codes 7000, 8000 and 8600.
+Effective with September 2020 review, identified by ICB Industry codes 65, 30 and 35).